Syrian fighter jet shot down after infiltrating Israel's airspace, Israeli military says

 Israel shot down a Syrian Sukhoi fighter jet Tuesday that infiltrated its airspace, the Israeli military announced.

-The fighter jet had entered Israeli airspace by about 1.2 miles before it was taken down by a pair of Patriot missiles, according to the Israel Defense Forces.
+The jet entered about 1.2 miles into Israeli airspace before it was hit by a pair of Patriot missiles, according to the Israel Defense Forces.

+It's the first downing of a Syrian jet since a U.S. Navy F-18 Super Hornet shot one down over Syria in June 2017 after the Syrian plane fired on U.S.-backed Syrian forces.

 On Tuesday, Syrian forces reached the Golan Heights frontier for the first time in seven years.
 The government forces reached the border fence with the U.N.'s Disengagement Observer Force.